 No output means none of these constants is explicitly set yet.

 If AUTOMATIC_UPDATER_DISABLED or DISALLOW_FILE_MODS is set to true, background installs are intentionally blocked.
-Leave that policy in place on immutable or Git-deployed sites unless the deployment model is being changed on purpose.
+Keep that policy on immutable or code-managed sites unless the deployment model is changing on purpose.

 $ mkdir -p ~/backups/wordpress